carpentries/governance/README.md

 found in The Carpentries Handbook, describe the composition and main responsibilities of the EC.
 Current and past members, including which members are officers, can be found in the [Governance section](http://static.carpentries.org/governance/) of the Carpentries website.

 Documentation is organized as follows:
-* [EC_process](EC_process): information about onboarding/offboarding new EC members, yearly tasks/timeline, and specific details of how responsibilities for members and officers are implemented
+* [process](process): information about onboarding/offboarding new EC members, yearly tasks/timeline, and specific details of how responsibilities for members and officers are implemented
 * [code-of-conduct-transparency-reports](code-of-conduct-transparency-reports): public releases describing incidents reported to the Code of Conduct Committee
 * [minutes](minutes): formally approved minutes from monthly EC meetings